vratidc/vratidc.github.io/_projects/1_cinevoque.md

 We were invited to speak about Cinévoqué at Unite India 2018, third ACM SIGCHI Asian Symposium and IndiaHCI 2019.

-{% include gallery id="gallery2" caption="Invited Talks on Cinévoqué" %}
+{% include flexgallery id="flexgallery1" caption="Invited Talks on Cinévoqué" %}